zjy365/sailos-website/content/blog/(what-is)/what-is-cloud-native/index.en.md

 | Development    | Waterfall or slow-cycle methodologies | Agile, DevOps practices                       |
 | Infrastructure | Static, manually provisioned          | Dynamic, programmatically defined             |

+## Cloud-Native Benefits

+### Faster Innovation

+Smaller, loosely coupled services allow teams to work and develop autonomously.
+Cloud-native approaches increase developer productivity and velocity, making it easier for developers to innovate.

+### Reliable Releases

+Cloud-native architectures enable developers to rapidly build, test, and deploy new and existing services.
+This allows you to bring products and services to market faster and reduces the risk of deployments.

+### Scalability

+Cloud-native architectures employ infrastructure automation, helping to eliminate downtime due to human error.
+You can balance load based on demand, allowing you to optimize cost and performance better.

+### Lower Costs

+A streamlined software delivery process reduces the costs of delivering new updates and features.
+Cloud-native applications also allow for sharing resources and on-demand consumption, significantly lowering your operating costs.

+### Higher Availability

+Cloud-native architectures provide high availability and reliability as they reduce operational complexity, simplify configuration changes, and offer autoscaling and self-healing.

+### Portability

+Cloud-native apps are designed to run almost anywhere, making it easy to move them from one environment to another without making changes to the entire application.

+### Better Security

+Cloud-native applications help you reduce attack surface area and make it easier to detect and respond to attacks or new vulnerabilities.
+They are also much easier to patch and update as they follow standardized deployment and management.

+### Improved Compliance

+It's much easier and cheaper to implement and demonstrate compliance with cloud-native applications as most data security controls are implemented at the platform level.
+Cloud providers also maintain compliance with risk management frameworks, making it easier for you to meet compliance standards with residual controls.

 ## The Business Benefits of Cloud Native

 Organizations adopting cloud native approaches typically experience: